 The first known use of linen fabric dates back 36000 years!
 We also know that ancient Egyptians used linen for mummification.

 Due to its durability, linen was the fabric of choice for clothing from antiquity to the European middle ages.
 It reached its highest point in popularity in pre-industrial Europe before it was slowly replaced by cotton.

-Around the 1980s was the low-point for linen, after which it started becoming more and more popular again for mostly ecological reasons.
+The 1980s was the low point for linen, after which it started becoming more and more popular again for mostly ecological reasons.

 At least I have pictures in my mind of peasants wearing rough linen clothing: linen is durable and doesn’t stain easily.

 Linen is made from the fibers of the flax plant.
 Yes, that is the same plant that gives us flax seeds which are full of health-giving properties!